MantisSTS/FileMaker-PHP-API-Interface/README.md

 All you will have to do is download the files, configure the config file and require the class in where ever you want to query the FileMaker Database.

 ## Dependencies
-- FileMaker API for PHP (Included in this project.
+- FileMaker API for PHP (Included in this project)
     Can also be downloaded here: http://fmdl.filemaker.com/MISC/PHPAPI/win/FM_API_for_PHP_Standalone.zip)
 - FileMaker Server (To get the FileMaker PHP API)
 - PHP 5.3+ (Recommended)
 - cURL enabled